fmalina/revisions-blocl/activism/creatingworldwithoutpoverty.md

 current economic system that it cannot accommodate this basic human urge.

-Who has given the ultimate verdict that people are motivated only by money—that the desire to do great things for the world can’t be just as powerful a driving force in human behavior?
+Who has given the ultimate verdict that people are motivated only by money—that the desire to do great things for the world can't be just as powerful a driving force in human behavior?

 I’m convinced that most people, particularly young people, will become